cswclui/katacoda-scenarios-1/mstran-004/intro.md

 * **Step 1:** Installing the lesson code
 * **Step 2:** Getting the code up and running
 * **Step 3:** Exercising the Code
-* **Step 4:** Understanding the Code as an Example of a Synchronous Microservice Oriented Application
+* **Step 4:** Understanding the Code as an Example of an Asynchronous Microservice Oriented Application

 ## Executing command line instructions